alexwitherspoon/alexwitherspoon/README.md

 - furthering humanity with technology
 - ethical computing, accessibility, security, and data privacy
-- investing in the future - money / advising / connecting / board member
+- investing in the future

 ### Working With Me